Volume Calculator

 Ellipsoid

-When a sphere is deformed by directional scaling, it produces a surface known as an ellipsoid.
-One can think of an ellipsoid as a stretched sphere where the distances between the center of the ellipsoid and different points on the surface are not equal.
+When a perfect sphere is stretched or deformed in one or more directions, it creates an ellipsoid.
+Think of an ellipsoid as a stretched out, oval-like sphere where the distances from the center to the surface vary depending on the direction.

-Thus, the ellipsoid has three axes, and the volume of the ellipsoid is defined relative to the radius from the center to each of these axes.
-The three radii values are denoted by a, b, and c.
+An ellipsoid has three distinct axes, and its volume is determined by the three radii stretching from the center to the edge of each axis.
+These three radii are denoted by the variables a, b, and c.

-We always think of round spheres whenever we talk about balls, but ellipsoidal balls also exist!
-Look at the rugby ball.
-Assume that the dimensions are a = 9.3 cm, b = 9.3 cm, and c = 14.3 cm.
+We often think of balls as perfect spheres, but ellipsoidal balls are incredibly common in sports—just look at a rugby ball!
+Let's assume the radii of a standard rugby ball are a = 9.3 cm, b = 9.3 cm, and c = 14.3 cm.

 $$V_{ellipsoid}=\frac{4}{3}π abc$$

-Using the ellipsoid volume calculator, we can get the volume of our rugby ball.
+Using our ellipsoid volume calculator, finding the exact volume of the rugby ball is a breeze:

 $$Volume=\frac{4}{3}π abc=\frac{4}{3}× π × 9.3 × 9.3 × 14.3 = 5180.7250468112 \ centimeters^3$$